lingliw/panTool/padocTool/input/includes/CreateVirtualMachineWindowsTutorial.md

 	![Specify the size of the empty disk](./media/CreateVirtualMachineWindowsTutorial/emptydisksize.png)

-	>[WACOM.NOTE] All disks are created from a VHD file in Windows Azure storage.
+	>[WACOM.NOTE] All disks are created from a VHD file in Microsoft Azure storage.
 Under **File Name**, you can provide the name for the VHD file that is added to storage, but Azure generates the name of the disk automatically.

 6. Return to the dashboard to verify that the empty data disk was successfully attached to the virtual machine.
 It will be listed as a second disk in the **Disks** list along with the OS Disk.